-FPPR 9: The objective set by government for wildlife and biodiversity at the landscape level is, without unduly reducing the supply of timber from British Columbia's forests and to the extent practicable, to design areas on which timber harvesting is to be carried out that resemble, both spatially and temporally, the patterns of natural disturbance that occur within the landscape.
+FPPR 9: The objective set by government for wildlife and biodiversity at the landscape level is, to the extent practicable, to design areas on which timber harvesting is to be carried out that resemble, both spatially and temporally, the patterns of natural disturbance that occur within the landscape.

 Table 6.1: Cut block size and green-up Objectives Objective Set by Government: FPPR s.9 Land-Use Objective: Vancouver Island Land Use Plan, Higher Level Plan Order, October, 2000.
-Section D. Section D of the Order is repeated here for convenience, but if differences exist between the text of the Order and the text herein, the text of the Order prevails: For all Enhanced Forestry Zones, save and except community watersheds: Objective 7 To increase the short term availability of timber: (a): A cutblock may be larger than 40 ha pursuant to section 11(2)(a) of the OPR; and (b): pursuant to section 68(4) of the OPR, a cutblock is greened-up if it is adequately stocked and the average height of those trees that are: i) the tallest tree in each 0.01 ha plot included in a representative sample, and ii) a commercially valuable species or other species acceptable to the District Manager is at least 1.3 meters; unless the District Manager determines that a cutblock referred to under (a) or (b) would significantly impact specific hydrological, wildlife, biodiversity, scenic, or recreation values.
+Section D. Section D of the Order is repeated here for convenience, but if differences Section D of the Order is repeated here for convenience, but if differences exist between the text of the Order and the text herein, the text of the Order prevails: For all Enhanced Forestry Zones, save and except community watersheds: Objective 7 To increase the short term availability of timber: (a): A cutblock may be larger than 40 ha pursuant to section 11(2)(a) of the OPR; and (b): pursuant to section 68(4) of the OPR, a cutblock is greened-up if it is adequately stocked and the average height of those trees that are: i) the tallest tree in each 0.01 ha plot included in a representative sample, and ii) a commercially valuable species or other species acceptable to the District Manager is at least 1.3 meters; unless the District Manager determines that a cutblock referred to under (a) or (b) would significantly impact specific hydrological, wildlife, biodiversity, scenic, or recreation values.